 A processing group is defined by an instance of the ProcessingGroup subclass of SchedulingGroup and each schedulable that is bound to that parameter object is called a member of that processing group.
-Processing groups are only functional in a system that implements processing group enforcement.
 A processing group instance acts as a proxy for its members, but enforcement does have an effect on the execution of member threads.